polygon-studios/dedodated-wam/README.md

 As of Sept 11th the following:
 ### Server
-This code is hosted on a digitalocean droplet with IP address http://45.55.90.100/ And has:
+This code is hosted on a digitalocean droplet with IP address (Jokes, nice try hackers) And has:
 - Nginx for rebooting/persistence
 - Nginx to be able to use port :80 instead of :3000